mapprotocol/docs/architecture/application.md

 | Payment | Alchemy Pay |
 | DeFi System | Ecentive |
 | Staking Service | Kucoin, Ankr, Hashquark, 01Node, Allnodes, Infstone |

-## Omnichain Application
-Developers can easily build their omnichain applications deployed on any chain in just two steps:
-1. Build inter-chain messenger using our SDK.
-2. Interact with on-chain vault and data through our API.